blambeau/pipas-persister/README.md

 Please see the complete list with documentation at [/resources/](/resources/).

-    GET  /scheduling/problem      get the current scheduling problem to solve GET  /scheduling/solution     get the current solution to the scheduling problem PUT  /scheduling/solution     update the current scheduling solution GET  /patients/               get the list of registered patients GET  /appointments/{uuid}     get information about a specific appointment PUT  /appointments/{uuid}     update information about an appointment GET  /deliveries/{uuid}       get information about a specific delivery POST /deliveries/             add information about a new delivery GET  /unavailabilities/{uuid} get patient unavailabilities information about a specific treatment PUT  /unavailabilities/{uuid} add patient unavailability information about a treatment GET  /service/planning        get the current service planning GET  /service/availabilities  get information about service availabilities GET  /treatments/{uuid}       get information about a specific treatment POST /treatments/             create a patient and enrol her in a new treatment GET  /treatment-plans/        get the list of available treament plans
+    GET  /scheduling/problem                  get the current scheduling problem to solve GET  /scheduling/solution                 get the current solution to the scheduling problem PUT  /scheduling/solution                 update the current scheduling solution GET  /patients/                           get the list of registered patients GET  /appointments/{uuid}                 get information about a specific appointment PUT  /appointments/{uuid}                 update information about an appointment GET  /deliveries/{uuid}                   get information about a specific delivery POST /deliveries/                         add information about a new delivery GET  /service/planning                    get the current service planning GET  /service/availabilities              get information about service availabilities GET  /treatments/{uuid}                   get information about a specific treatment POST /treatments/                         create a patient and enrol her in a new treatment GET  /treatments/{uuid}/unavailabilities  get patient unavailabilities information about a specific treatment PUT  /treatments/{uuid}/unavailabilities  add patient unavailability information about a treatment GET  /treatment-plans/                    get the list of available treament plans

 ## Database seeding service